 Following a consultation with the European Commission and the European Parliament, AI4People calls for the launch of a process that paves the way towards common, internationally recognised, industry-specific frameworks for the design, production, use and governance of artificial intelligence, robotics, and ‘autonomous’ systems.

-In light of this, AI4People’s program for 2020’s scientific activities – approved on October 15th – will focus on the world’s first 7 Good AI Global Frameworks.
-The 7 Frameworks will focus on the application of AI in vertical business sectors and will stem from the principles emerged in AI4People’s first two years of activity – whilst considering the ethical principles and guidelines released by the European Commission, by China (The Bejing Principles released by the Beijing Academy of Artificial Intelligence and the New Generation AI Governance Principles released by the National New Generation Artificial Intelligence Governance Committee), by OECD (OECD Principles on Artificial Intelligence), and by the US Chamber of Commerce (Principles on Artificial Intelligence).
+AI4People’s program for 2020’s scientific activities will focus on the world’s first 7 Good AI Global Frameworks.
+The 7 Frameworks will focus on the application of AI in vertical business sectors and will stem from the principles emerged in AI4People’s first two years of activity – whilst considering the ethical principles and guidelines released by the European Commission, by China, by OECD and by the US Chamber of Commerce.

 This process will result in the creation of the AI Global Mark of Compliance Initiative, a global quality certification mark – launching in 2021 – authenticating ethically sound uses of AI.